Trump Says Gas Prices Will Drop To $2 'Pretty Soon' And It Will Be 'Better Than A Tax Cut' - But Is That Realistic?

 “Our figures are not even on the same planet as what the President-elect has promised,” Patrick De Haan, head of petroleum analysis for price-tracking app GasBuddy, told CNN at the time.
 [2]

-That said, earlier this month the national average gas price fell below $3 a gallon for the first time since December 29, 2024, hitting $2.97 per gallon, according to GasBuddy.
+That said, last month the national average gas price fell below $3 a gallon for the first time since December 29, 2024, hitting $2.97 per gallon, according to GasBuddy.
 [3] Some states, like Arkansas, Oklahoma and Texas, got as low as $2.45-$2.55.

 The news prompted a victory lap from the White House, though many experts, including De Hann, largely credit the drop to increased production from OPEC+ nations.